allegro/allegro.tech/_posts/2020-04-21-migrating-to-service-mesh.md

 [![Service Mesh overview dashboard](/img/articles/2020-04-21-migrating-to-service-mesh/envoy_overview_traffic.png)](/img/articles/2020-04-21-migrating-to-service-mesh/envoy_overview_traffic.png)

 Application developers can see their particular service traffic characteristics on a dedicated dashboard.
-When needed, we can also get as deep as per-instance investigation for a particular host.
+When needed, it's even possible to investigate a specific Envoy instance from the metrics perspective.

 In the process we've been able to keep existing routing solutions and load balancing across our data centers, including subset selection based on canary releases,